shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- Weapons with actions not physics
+- Enemies can shot web.
 - Pickups and level end postamble
 - Add mob info protocol for use with spawning.
 Make an enum as well with the predefined types of mob already part populated.